-To change the default zone to the LAN zone on the SteelHead
+To change the default zone

 - 1. Choose Network Design > Zones. - 2.
 Select a zone, click Settings, and update the zone name. - 3.
-Select the IP tab, and change the IP address to match your LAN subnet on the SteelHead. - 4.
+Select the IP tab, and change the IP address to match your network topology.
+Zones are always part of RouteVPN by default. - 4.
 Click Submit.

 The LAN zone is complete.

 By default, all sites are configured with an internet uplink and a AutoVPN uplink, which automatically creates secure tunnels over internet links to create a secure overlay network.
+For details on creating uplinks, see "Creating Uplinks" in the SteelConnect Manager User Guide.
+For details on AutoVPN, see "Connecting a Topology Using VPN" in the SteelConnect Manager User Guide.